C-Otto/rebalance-lnd/README.md

 `rebalance.py -t 23 -a 1613478`

 If you do not specify the amount, the rebalance amount for the destination channel (`-t`) is determined automatically.
+As an alternative to specify the amount you may also set a percentage of the rebalance amount using `-p`.
+For example, the following command tries to sends 20% of the amount required to rebalance the channel:

+`rebalance.py -t 23 -p 20`

 If you specify a channel using `-f`, the funds are taken from that channel.